xyeres/socketchat-server/README.md

 - CORS

 ### What I learned
-*SOCKET.io*: The power of websockets!
+The power of WebSockets!
 The fast, interactive, event-driven nature of WebSockets feels intuitive to me and introduces so many exciting possibilities than traditional HTTP request/response cylces.
 I feel as though I learned the introductory concepts behind WebSockets and that I would be comfortable working with them again and implementing basic two-way sessions in future apps.
 ### Continued development
 There is a lot to this app that could be expanded like adding persistant data storage, user authentication, profiles, private messaging, and more.
 I may try adding voice chat at some point to learn more about modern browser media capabilities.
 ### Useful resources